Ravensford Site: Occupations

 Ravensford site was also the host of a European American lumber village during the years of 1918 to 1934.
 The primary Ravensford occupations date back to the Early Archaic period to Historic Cherokee and late prehistoric periods as late as the early 18th century.
 The Cherokee continued to stay isolated from Europeans during the late 17th century to early 18th century, however, from late 18th century and on there was growing communication with settlers from Europe that led to drastic social and economic change for the Cherokee.

 Ravensford Site excavations

 Archaeological excavations

 Archaeological excavations began in the fall of 2016 at the old Cherokee Elementary School located in the Yellowhill Community within Ravensford Site.
-TRC Solutions, an environmental and engineering firm established in Ashville, is the primary group that worked on this excavation.
+TRC Solutions, an environmental and engineering firm established in Asheville, is the primary group that worked on this excavation.
 The proposal was mainly developed by EBCI Tribal Historic Preservation Office.
 TRC Solutions was also behind the data recovery excavations that occurred on the Ravensford site during the years of 2004-2008 that led to the discovery of a well preserved archaeofaunal assemblage, dating back to phases such as Early Qualla (early- to mid-fifteenth century), Late Qualla (late seventeenth to early-eighteenth centuries), and Early Pigsah (A.D.
 1150–1250).